-In terms of compatibility, Arris SB6141 can be used with basically all ISPs from US (Comcast, Time Warner Cable, Cox, Charter, RCN, Cable One and so on), but if you’re in doubt, it’s always better to check out the modem compatibility list from the Internet Provider’s website.
+In terms of compatibility, Arris SB6141 can be used with almost all ISPs from US – such as Comcast, Spectrum (Time Warner Cable, Brighthouse and Charter) Cox, Suddenlink RCN, Cable One and WOW – but, if you’re in doubt, it’s always better to check out the modem compatibility list from the Internet Provider’s website.

 Furthermore, you can access the web-based configuration interface by typing https://192.168.100.1 into a browser of your choice.
 The interface is simple and clear and it gives you access to Status, Signal, Addresses, Configuration, Logs, Open Source and Help.

 It may not come as a surprise that the last modem from this list is a device from D-Link and rightly so, as the Taiwanese Company is one of the most successful networking products manufacturer in the entire world.
 So, there are high expectation and the DCM-301 seems to be capable to raise up to them.

 Similarly to the Zoom 5370, D-Link hasn’t taken any chances when it designed the DCM-301, the modem having quite a conservative appearance.
 The case itself is completely black, covered by a matte finish (does not retain fingerprints), with soft rounded corners and a series of vent holes on top, as well as some vent grills on the sides (to ensure that the case if properly ventilated).